STA601-F21/Course-Website/content/policies.md

 ### Graded Work

-Graded work for the course will consist of homework, lab exercises, quizzes, a midterm exam and a final exam.
+Graded work for the course will consist of homework, lab exercises, <font color="darkred">one quiz</font> ~~<font color="darkred">quizzes</font>~~, a midterm exam and a final exam.
 Regrade requests for homework and lab exercises must be done via Gradescope AT MOST **24 hours** after grades are released!
 Regrade requests for quizzes, midterm, and final exams must be done via Gradescope AT MOST **12 hours** after grades are released! **Always write in complete sentences and show all of your steps.**

 {.table .table-condensed .table-striped .text-left}
 Component             | Percentage
 ----------------------|----------------
-Final Exam (in-class, online or take home?) | 30% Midterm (in class) | 20%
+Final Exam (<font color="darkred">timed online or take home</font>) | 30%
+Midterm (in class) | 20%
-Homework assignments (at least one per week) | 15% Quiz I (in class) | 10%
+Homework assignments (at least one per week) | <font color="darkred">25%</font>
-Quiz II (in class) | 10%
+Quiz I (in class) | 10%
+~~<font color="darkred">Quiz II (in class)</font>~~ | ~~<font color="darkred">10%</font>~~
 Lab exercises | 10%
 Class Participation | 5%

 There are no make-ups for any of the graded work except for medical or familial emergencies or for reasons approved by the instructor BEFORE the due date.
 See the instructor in advance of relevant due dates to discuss possible alternatives.

 Grades **may** be curved at the end of the semester.
 Cumulative averages of 90% -- 100% are guaranteed at least an A-, 80% -- 89% at least a B-, and 70% -- 79% at least a C-, however the exact ranges for letter grades will be determined after the final exam.

+<font color="darkred">Following the memo sent out to all graduate and professional students on March 19, 2020, please note that Spring 2020 graduate courses, including this one, will transition to a default satisfactory/unsatisfactory (S/U) grading option.
+If you want to receive a letter grade for this course, you can do so by submitting a form (see here: [https://dukeuniversityregistrar.formstack.com/forms/grading_basis_change_s_u_to_graded](https://dukeuniversityregistrar.formstack.com/forms/grading_basis_change_s_u_to_graded) to the registrar, no later than 5pm EST on the last day of classes, that is, April 15, 2020.
+Accordingly, final grades will still be determined as outlined above, however, you will be assigned an "S" grade at the end for a final grade of C- and above, but a "U" grade for a final grade of D+ and below.
+For more details, please refer to the memo that was sent to you by the Provost, Executive Vice Provost and Dean of the Graduate School.
+If you did not recieve the memo, let the instructor know.</font>

 ### Descriptions of graded work